 Most working litigators in Florida open three rules every week.
 The first is Florida Rule of Civil Procedure 1.140, the omnibus pleading-attack rule that lists the seven defenses available by motion before answer: lack of jurisdiction over the subject matter, lack of jurisdiction over the person, improper venue, insufficiency of process, insufficiency of service of process, failure to state a cause of action, and failure to join indispensable parties.
 The motion practitioners reach for most often is the failure-to-state motion, which is the Florida cousin of an FRCP 12(b)(6) motion.
 The two rules use different language but require the same threshold showing: assuming the well-pleaded factual allegations as true, the complaint must state a cause of action that the substantive law recognizes.

 On the federal side, the parallel mechanism is Federal Rule of Civil Procedure 12, which the Federal Rules of Civil Procedure organize as the master pre-answer motion rule.
 The rule consolidates seven motion grounds into one numbered list and bars later assertion of certain defenses unless the defendant raises them in the first responsive paper or motion.
 Lawyers researching the federal rules of civil procedure for Rule 12 are typically looking for the failure-to-state-a-claim subsection at 12(b)(6), which is the gatekeeper for Twombly and Iqbal pleading review.
-The Florida 1.140 motion does not import Twombly plausibility wholesale; Florida courts continue to apply a notice pleading standard articulated in cases like Toyota Motor Corp. v.
-Moll and Provence v.
-Palm Beach Taverns, even after the 2021 conformance amendments.
+The Florida 1.140 motion does not import Twombly plausibility wholesale; Florida courts continue to apply a notice-pleading, four-corners standard, under which the trial court tests only the well-pleaded allegations on the face of the complaint, articulated in cases like Provence v.
+Palm Beach Taverns, Inc., 676 So.
+2d 1022 (Fla.
+4th DCA 1996), and unchanged by the 2021 summary-judgment conformance amendment.

 The companion federal rule a Florida practitioner cross-references for case-management workflow is FRCP 16, which governs pretrial scheduling orders, conferences, and the good-cause standard for modifying a scheduling order after entry.
-Florida adopted the analogous mechanism in Florida Rule of Civil Procedure 1.202, the new case-management conferencing rule that requires parties to confer early about deadlines and submit a joint case-management order or competing proposed orders.
-The rule is structurally parallel to FRCP 16(b) and exists to push case-management decisions to the front of the docket so that complex commercial cases, mass tort matters, and multi-party litigation can be assigned to a track at the outset.
+Florida adopted the analogous case-management mechanism in Florida Rule of Civil Procedure 1.200, which the 2025 amendments strengthened to require the court to enter a case-management order, with firm deadlines for service, fact and expert discovery, and dispositive motions, early in most civil cases.
+Rule 1.200 is the rule structurally parallel to FRCP 16(b); it pushes case-management decisions to the front of the docket so that complex commercial cases, mass tort matters, and multi-party litigation are placed on a managed track at the outset.
+A separate 2025 addition, Florida Rule of Civil Procedure 1.202, layers a conferral duty on top: before setting most non-dispositive motions for hearing, the moving party must meet and confer and file a Certificate of Conferral.

 Motion for Reconsideration and Relief From Judgment

-For a sequenced walkthrough of the discovery-side motion practice that ties into Rule 1.380 (Florida) and FRCP 37 (federal), see our motion to compel discovery procedural walkthrough, which sequences the conferral, the motion, the order, and the sanction stages in both jurisdictions.
+For a sequenced walkthrough of the discovery-side motion practice that ties into Florida Rule of Civil Procedure 1.380 and FRCP 37, see our motion to compel discovery procedural walkthrough, which sequences the conferral, the motion, the order, and the sanction stages in both jurisdictions.
 The responsive-pleading mechanics that follow a Rule 1.140 or FRCP 12 motion sequence are handled by Rule 1.110 in Florida and FRCP 8 in federal court, both of which require the answer to admit, deny, or plead lack of knowledge for each numbered allegation, then plead any affirmative defenses and counterclaims in numbered paragraphs.

 The same FRCP 8 short-and-plain-statement standard that governs federal complaints continues to inform Florida pleading review.
 Rule 8 of the Federal Rules of Civil Procedure requires a complaint to contain a short and plain statement of the grounds for the court's jurisdiction, a short and plain statement of the claim showing entitlement to relief, and a demand for the relief sought.
 Florida Rule 1.110 is the state version and includes the same three components.
 Counsel pleading a federal claim in a Florida-removed posture should frame the complaint to the federal Twombly plausibility ceiling so the pleading survives both a 12(b)(6) motion in the federal forum and a 1.140(b)(6) motion in any pre-removal posture.